Minister for Aboriginal Affairs, Minister for Disability Services and Community Development, Minister for Sport and Recreation, Minister for Women

 Jacquie is and has been involved in many community organisations, including Business East, Kingborough & Huon Business Enterprise Centre, Neighbourhood Houses, Prison Fellowship, School Councils and a Community Legal Centre.

-As the Minister for Human Services and the Minister for Women, Jacquie is very keen to be contacted on any issues to do with these portfolios, as well as any constituent issues in the electorate of Franklin.
+As the Minister for Aboriginal Affairs, Minister for Disability Services and Community Development, Minister for Sport and Recreation and Minister for Women, Jacquie is very keen to be contacted on any issues to do with these portfolios, as well as any constituent issues in the electorate of Franklin.